 Where the data comes from

 The indicators in Longer Lives use records of deaths provided for each year by the Office of National Statistics.
-The disease considered to be the underlying cause of each death is recorded using the International Classification of Diseases.
 For more information about each indicator you can download the data and metadata here.

 How the rates are calculated

-Premature mortality data throughout Longer Lives is based on directly standardised rates.
-This special measure of mortality makes allowances for the fact that death rates are higher in older populations and adjusts for differences in the age make up of different areas, enabling an accurate comparison.
+Premature mortality data throughout Longer Lives is based on directly age-standardised rates.
+This measure of mortality makes allowances for the fact that death rates are higher in older populations and adjusts for differences in the age make up of different areas, enabling a more accurate comparison between local authorities.

 What the colour key indicates

 The maps and local authority data pages use a red, orange, yellow and green colour key to indicate how the individual premature mortality rates in local authorities compare.
 Comparisons are by disease, with the national average, or with local authorities of similar socioeconomic status.
 Green denotes rates that are statistically significantly better than the average and red denotes rates that are statistically significantly worse.
 Yellow denotes rates that are within expected limits but better than average, and orange denotes rates within expected limits but worse than average.